 - Emily: When their planned picnic is ruined by a sudden rainfall, the Brontë sisters joyously dash through the rain (complete with triumphant music and slow motion) — which is immediately cut short by Charlotte lashing out at Emily for being "strange".

 - The Truman Show: As Truman stands on the shore after a flashback to his time with Lauren, the composers and the artist directors try to enhance the mood by playing emotional music and cueing a rain curtain effect.
 The rain effect fails however, and directs itself only on the spot where Truman is standing.
 He notices that it is only raining on him, and when he moves it swiftly follows.
 Rather than being confused, Truman goofs around and laughs in typical Jim Carrey fashion.

 - Singin' in the Rain, very likely a Trope Codifier for movies.
 The rain itself expresses the release of all weariness and the beginning of a new ‘Don’ in peace with fresh ideas.
 You don't have to take our word for it, just look!

-- The film version of Dune: When Muad'Dib makes the rain fall at last, the Fremen rejoice.
+- Dune (1984): When Muad'Dib makes the rain fall at last, the Fremen rejoice.
 This is... a bit awkward in the book.
 Rain on Arrakis would drown the sandworms, filling the soil with a deadly poison and destroying the only source of Spice in the universe, thereby also preventing space travel.
 Probably not the effect the filmmakers were going for...
 The scene compresses quite a bit from the books about Leto II terraforming the north pole of Dune, where the capital city was located, presumably involving magically created thunderstorms, and this issue was discussed when the sandworms started dying, but only in the book.